ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 	\partial g/ \partial x & \partial g/ \partial y
 } \Biggr)_{(x^*, y^*)}
 \Biggl ( \matrix{u \\ v} \Biggr)$$
-We can classify the stability of a disturbance by finding the eigenvalues of the above Jacobian matrix as follows.
+We can classify the stability of a disturbance by finding the eigenvalues of the above Jacobian matrix due to the following reasoning.

 > [!note]
 > Described in Ch.
 5.2 Strogatz